galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 key_points:
 - Using regression, real-valued targets are learned using the training set and predicted using the test set.
-- For each regression algorithm, it parameters should be optimized based on the dataset
+- For each regression algorithm, its parameters should be optimized based on the dataset
 time_estimation: 2H
 contributors:
 - khanteymoori